slarmoo/.github/profile/uxdesign/uxdesign.md

 > Source: Lycos.com 1999

-The key point of this example, is that simplicity attracts user's attention and engages them in the application experience.
+The key point of this example is that simplicity attracts users' attention and engages them in the application experience.
 Building off of Google's positive reaction, other major applications immediately followed their example.
 Here is the initial experience when visiting facebook's application for the first time.
 Notice that it simply states the purpose of the application and invites the user to create an account.

 ![Simplicity](designSimplicityFB.jpg)

 > Source: facebook.com

-Simplicity doesn't requires a blank page.
+Simplicity doesn't require a blank page.
 Simplicity can also be visually stimulating with beautiful imagery and simple navigation options.

 ![Simplicity](designSimplicityNomadic.jpg)

 > Source: [Nomadic Tribe](https://nomadictribe.com/)

 You can also include significant amounts of content.
-You just need to keep things focused on a single purpose.
-For example, creating an account, viewing images, or beginning your travel experience.
+You just need to keep things focused on a single purpose, for example, creating an account, viewing images, or beginning your travel experience.
 Below is the Pinterest application landing page.
 Even though the viewport is cluttered with images, they are all working towards the same purpose of demonstrating the value of the application.

 ![Simplicity](designSimplicityPinterest.jpg)